Walt Disney World Thrill Rides for Pooh-sized people.

 Our final entry is Kali River Rapids.
 Yes, it’s a pretty thrilling ride especially when the cold water comes smashing over and drenches you.

-Be sure to get more information about Coasters and Thrills in this month’s WDW Magazine.
-It’s a great issue!
+Be sure to get more information about your favorite attractions in this month’s WDW Magazine.